 In 2002, same-sex partners became eligible to apply to Family Class Sponsorship programs.
-Therefore, an LGBTQ2 Canadian citizen or permanent resident may sponsor: his/her/their legally married spouse or his/her/their common-law or conjugal partner.
+Therefore, an LGBTQ2 Canadian citizen or permanent resident may sponsor: their legally married spouse or their common-law or conjugal partner.

 To apply, the following requirements must be satisfied:

-1) The Canadian citizen or permanent resident agrees to sponsor his/her/their partner; and
+1) The Canadian citizen or permanent resident agrees to sponsor their partner; and

 2) The couple demonstrates that their relationship is genuine and meets the definition of common-law or conjugal partner, as set by Immigration, Refugees and Citizenship Canada (IRCC).